188th Rescue Squadron: Expeditionary Force deployments

+Twenty-first century

 Another 188th Expeditionary Fighter Squadron was activated in March 2001, (Note: Because they are provisional units, expeditionary units are considered different units, even when they have the same designation, with the exception of "rainbow" units that have been assigned to major commands.) deploying to Incirlik Air Base, Turkey in support of Operation Northern Watch.
 Operation Northern Watch was a US European Command Combined Task Force which was responsible for enforcing the United Nations mandated no-fly zone above the 36th parallel in Iraq.
 This mission was a successor to Operation Provide Comfort which also entailed support for the Iraqi Kurds.
 The deployed personnel and aircraft returned in June 2001 and the 188th EFS was again inactivated.

-Global War on Terrorism

 After the attacks of 11 September 2001, the squadron supported several deployments in support of Operation Noble Eagle to Atlantic City Air National Guard Base, New Jersey and March Air Reserve Base, California.
 Within hours of the terrorist attacks on New York and Washington, squadron pilots flew combat air patrol sorties over key resources in the western United States, and continued to do so for many months.
 Expeditionary squadrons have also been activated, deploying worldwide in the F-16 to Singapore, Australia, Chile, and South Korea.
 In May 2004, the 188th deployed its F-16s to Balad Air Base, Iraq, becoming the first U. S. fighter squadron to be stationed at the base.
 In October 2007, the unit returned to Balad as part of a rainbow deployment Air Expeditionary Force 9/10 (Cycle 6) which included the 119th, 120th, 134th, 163rd, 186th and 188th squadrons.
 The deployment cycle started in September and the 188th sent six aircraft with two spares that returned stateside immediately.

 Special operations

-Although rated a number one facility in the 2005 Base Realignment and Closure plan, the USAF decided to close down 188th and convert Kirtland from a fighter to a special operations base as part of the reduction of the USAF fighter fleet by 250 aircraft.
+Although rated a number one facility in the 2005 Base Realignment and Closure plan, the USAF decided to close down the squadron and convert Kirtland from a fighter to a special operations base as part of the reduction of the USAF fighter fleet by 250 aircraft.
 It was hoped that some of the money saved would allow the USAF to purchase new aircraft, such as the F-35A Lightning II.

 In 2009, the 21 F-16C/D aircraft of the New Mexico ANG were reassigned to other Air National Guard units in the District of Columbia Air National Guard and the Vermont Air National Guard as part of the "Fiscal Year 2010 Combat Air Force Restructure".
 The last two F-16s left Kirtland in September 2010.
 The 150th was to become an associate wing of Kirtland's 58th Special Operations Wing, with the 188th Fighter Squadron being redesignated as the 188th Rescue Squadron in February 2012.

 On 25 October 2024, the 188th RQS regained its own aircraft with the assignment of three Lockheed HC-130J Combat King II to the unit.